Jeunese/jeunese.github.io/docs/get-started.md

 There are five high-level tasks involved in getting started with product documentation:

-1. Define your documentation goals.
+1. Do the groundwork (define your goals).
-1. Create a style guide.
 1. Create a content framework and strategy.
 1. Create the content.
 1. Test and deliver the content.